For FAQs relating to the UKAS approach to remote assessments please visit the Coronavirus Outbreak page.

 A number of bodies have reported an increase in the number of fake certificates on the market.
 Some of these, upon a cursory review, look authentic and therefore it can be very difficult to determine beyond doubt that the goods or services being sought do hold valid certification.
 The are 3 main steps that you can take to determine whether you can have confidence in such a certificate:

-- Check that the accreditation has been provided by an internationally recognised and authoritative accreditation body (i.e. signatory to the IAF MLA)
+- Check that the accreditation has been provided by an internationally recognised and authoritative accreditation body (i.e. signatory to the EA MLA or IAF MLA);

 Will the certificate issued by a UKAS accredited organisation be recognised in other countries?

-If the certificate is issued under the organisation’s scope of accreditation then the certificate should be recognised in those countries whose national accreditation bodies are signatory to the EA, IAF & ILAC multilateral agreement.
+If the certificate or report is issued under the organisation’s scope of accreditation then the certificate should be recognised in those countries whose accreditation body is signatory to the EA, IAF & ILAC multilateral agreements where these agreements cover the scope of concern.
 Details of these agreements are in the global network area of our website.

 Can UKAS advise me on what standards my product has to meet in order to get it to market?